a-eski/ttytest2/README.md

 <img src="images/ttytest2.png" alt="ttytest2 logo" style="width:70%; height:auto;">
 </a>

-ttytest2 is a user acceptance test framework for CLI & shell applications.
+ttytest2 is a integration test framework for CLI & shell applications.

 ttytest2 is a fork and a drop-in replacement for [ttytest](https://github.com/jhawthorn/ttytest).